ByronCalvete/javascript/namaste-js/README.md

 ## How functions work in JS & Variable Environment

 To keep in mind, with hoisting and call stack concepts, this code run and print in console the different values of **x**.
-It's all about memory allocation, code execution and call stack move in and move out in.
+It's all about memory allocation, code execution and call stack move in and move out.

 ![](img/function-variable-environment.png)